yang-nina/Crocosphaera-Fe-P-Colimitation/GeneEnrichmentAnalysis/README.md

-This folder includes files for gene enrichment analysis and heatmap, dot plot, and box plot visualizations.
+This folder includes code and relevant files for gene enrichment analysis and heatmap, dot plot, and box plot visualizations.

 ## Folders and Files